-For example, if the item is electronic, it makes sense to recommend backup chargers, accessories, or batteries.
+For example, if the item is electronic, recommend backup chargers, accessories, or batteries.
 If it’s furniture, consider recommending accent pieces that are frequently purchased as a complement.
 For more expensive items, a common and effective upsell is to offer an extended warranty.
 Many of these products can be bought elsewhere.
 However, by offering them while a user is already making a purchase, you can quickly increase your order value while saving the customer time.

 Understanding the Customer

 You can also use this data to display more enticing results to “bargain hunters” who spend the majority of their time in the sale section.
-For instance, if customer X has been browsing shoes marked at a 50% discount, showing them other discounted items will likely be more effective than trying to upsell them on a full price pair.
+For instance, if customer X has been browsing shoes marked at a 50% off, showing them other discounted items will be more effective than trying to upsell them on a full price pair.

 Consider a Recommendation Engine

 Research has shown that sites using such technology consistently have higher order values and greater conversion rates.
-While this technology does require an initial investment, it often pays for itself quickly.
+While this technology does require an initial investment, it pays for itself quickly.

 Upselling via product recommendations is a fantastic way to increase your average order value.
-However, like any tool, it must be used intelligently.
+However, like any tool, it must be used thoughtfully.
 By leveraging a combination of common sense, clever pairings, and technology, customer satisfaction can rise along with your AOV.

 Looking for More Ways to Increase Your Conversions?